An operator-based bound on information and disturbance in quantum measurements: Introduction

 \section{Introduction}

 It is well known that there is an information-disturbance tradeoff in quantum mechanics.
 Any information gain due to a measurement of the system also implies a disturbance of that system \cite{pekka, pekka2}.
 In terms of operators, a quantum measurement necessarily changes states that are not eigenstates of the measurement operator.
-However, the precise evaluation of this tradeoff using concepts of information theory is surprisingly difficult \cite{sch, sacchi, bus, horo, hall}.
+However, the precise evaluation of this tradeoff using concepts of information theory is surprisingly difficult \cite{sch, sacchi, bus, horo, hall, busch}.
 Existing literature employs tools from quantum information theory such as mutual information, quantum discord, and mean estimation fidelity to bound the tradeoff between information gain and the disturbance introduced to the system during measurement \cite{mutual, ren, sabe}.
 These tools tend to focus on the information content of quantum states, making it somewhat difficult to identify the role of the measurement process itself in the definition of the tradeoff.
-Here, we propose to shift the focus to the operators that describe the measurement process, introducing an analysis of the operator algebra that defines the information-disturbance tradeoff.
+Here, we propose to shift the focus to the operators that describe the measurement process, introducing an analysis of the operator algebra that defines the information-disturbance tradeoff. { This means that the information gain is represented by the complete set of conditional probabilities that characterizes the measurement.
+We can then obtain a bound that is tighter than any bound based on a single information measure, demonstrating that the precise structure of measurement errors enters into the disturbance caused by the measurement interaction.
+Our result thus highlights the tight relation between measurement information and dynamics defined by the quantum formalism, which cannot be reduced to a mere quantitative relation between one-dimensional measures of information and disturbance.}

 In general, quantum measurements can be described as trace preserving linear maps characterized by specific sets of Kraus operators $\hat{M}_m$ representing the different measurement outcomes $m$ \cite{hof}.
 Information is gained because the probability of $m$ depends on the input state.
 This dependence is described by the eigenstates $\{\ket{a}\}$ of the self-adjoint operators $\hat{M}_m^{\dagger} \hat{M}_m$.
 In this work, we take advantage of the fact that the corresponding eigenvalues correspond to the classical conditional probabilities $p(m|a)$ that describe the information gain with respect to the unknown variable $a$.
 Although full quantum-classical correspondence is only achieved when information is encoded in the basis $\{\ket{a}\}$, it is worth noting that the measurement process itself defines this basis as the one about which maximal information can be obtained.